Episode 8: Richard Serra, "Torqued Ellipses" (1996)

 And then, suddenly, you’re inside.
 And open never felt more open.
 You start breathing again; you feel like you take up so much less space.
 And what was a mystery is now completely revealed – you see the entire form of the ellipse in one glance.
 You’re standing in the center of a massive steel circle with no clear escape, and yet it’s as open and airy as if you were standing in a field of dandelions.

 Does this sound familiar?
-If you’ve ever studied 17th century Baroque architecture, or stepped foot inside a Baroque church, then it should.
+It should if, and bear with me as we go back in time for a moment, if you’ve ever set foot inside a Baroque church.
 Because you’ve felt it.
-Baroque art and architecture emerged, when – and here comes that pendulum again – the straight, tidy lines of the Renaissance just weren’t doing it anymore.
-Baroque was the Hellenistic to Renaissance’s Classical, it was the emotional, expressive reaction to a period of relative aesthetic calm.
+Baroque art and architecture emerged, when – and here comes that pendulum again – the straight and tidy lines of the Renaissance just weren’t doing it anymore.
+Baroque was the Hellenistic to Renaissance Classical, it was the emotional, expressive reaction to a period of relative aesthetic calm.
 If Renaissance art was a circle, Baroque art was an oval – taking the circle and flattening it, making it a dynamic object in motion.
-Ovals have long been a visual shorthand for a moving circle – imagine the wheels of the Flintstone family car spinning into sideways ovals as Fred’s feet patter in a blur beneath it.
-And you can actually see this dynamic oval Baroque churches across Europe – everything that you expect to be circular is oblong, with facades that are constantly in movement, undulating in and out, convex and concave, like the entire building has a heartbeat.
+Ovals have long been a visual shorthand for a moving circle, anyway – imagine the wheels of the Flintstone family car spinning into sideways ovals as Fred’s feet patter in a blur beneath it.
+And you can actually see this dynamic oval in Baroque churches across Europe – everything that you expect to be circular is oblong, with facades that are constantly in movement, undulating in and out, convex and concave, like the entire building has a heartbeat.
 The purpose for this dynamism was to immerse the viewer in the throes of religious ecstasy, to overwhelm him with a spiritual experience not unlike a Gothic cathedral would, but smaller scale, more concentrated, maybe even more powerful for its intimacy.